 Along with the financial component, students with a graduate degree in electrical engineering have a broader knowledge of the subject material, which allows them to access more innovative positions throughout their careers.
 Some engineering programs have a fifth-year option, enabling electrical engineers to earn a two-year master’s degree with just one additional year of education, which is detailed below.

-The steps necessary to becoming an electrical engineer are relatively similar across the board.
-Those interested in pursuing work in electrical engineering should consider following the steps to pursuing this career.
+The steps necessary to become an electrical engineer are similar across the board.
+Those interested in working in electrical engineering should follow the steps to pursuing this career.

 The first step in becoming an electrical engineer is obtaining a high school diploma; or a GED in the absence of a high school diploma.
 Because a high school diploma or a GED is a prerequisite for admission to virtually any college or university, this is a fundamental step in the process.
 High school students should take as many math and science courses as possible and drafting or other STEM (science, technology, engineering, and mathematics) classes.